awstringer1/identifiability-gam-paper-code/README.md

 # Identifiability Constraints in Generalized Additive Models

-This repository contains code for reproducing the analysis in the paper *Identifiability Constraints in Generalized Additive Models*.
+This repository contains code for reproducing the analysis in the paper *Identifiability Constraints in Generalized Additive Models*, [published](https://onlinelibrary.wiley.com/doi/10.1002/cjs.11786) in the *Canadian Journal of Statistics* (open-access):

+Stringer, A. (2023).
+Identifiability Constraints in Generalized Additive Models. *Canadian Journal of Statistics* (to appear).

 ## Preparation